keydap/sparrow-client/README.md

+## Sparrow Client
-This is a client for the Sparrow Cloud Identity Server which is based on [SCIM v2](http://www.simplecloud.info) protocol.
+This is a client for any [SCIM v2](http://www.simplecloud.info) compliant server implementation.
-This client can be used to connect to any SCIM v2 compliant protocol.
+This was primarily implemented to support the Sparrow Cloud Identity Server which is based on SCIM v2 protocol.